Social Media Guidelines

 Be aware of liability.
 You are legally liable for what you post on your own site and on the sites of others.
 Individual bloggers have been held liable for commentary deemed to be proprietary, copyrighted, defamatory, libelous, or obscene (as defined by the courts).
 Employers are increasingly conducting Web searches on job candidates before extending offers.
 Be sure that what you post today will not come back to haunt you.

-Don’t use the Davidson College logo or make endorsements.
+Branding and endorsements.
 Do not use the Davidson College logo, athletic logo, or any other Davidson College marks or images on your personal online sites.
 Do not use Davidson College’s name to promote or endorse any product, cause, or political party or candidate.

 Follow a code of ethics.
 There are numerous codes of ethics for bloggers and other active participants in social media, all of which will help you participate responsibly in online communities.
 If you have your own social media site, you may wish to post your own code of ethics or adapt an existing code already on the Web.
 Monitor comments.
 Most people who maintain social media sites welcome comments-it builds credibility and community.
-However, you can set your site so that you can review and approve comments before they appear.
+However, you can often set your site so that you can review and approve comments before they appear.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who repeatedly post offensive or frivolous comments.

 Link back.
 You are welcome to link back from your site to www.davidson.edu.